NorthOC/basedflix/README.md

 ## Quick install

-<i>"Requirements: the apt package manager"</i>

-<i>"Current Issue: Jammy Jellyfish cannot install npm via the apt package manager due to a required out-of-date dependency"</i>

 ```bash
 git clone https://github.com/NorthOC/basedflix
 cd basedflix
 ./install.sh
 ```
 What this will do is simple:
-1. Install dependencies (using apt)
+1. Install dependencies
 1. Create a virtual Python environment `venv`
 2. Install from `requirements.txt` to the virtual environment
 3. Create a symlink `/usr/local/bin/basedflix`

+![pirate pepe](.github/pepe-pirate.png)

 That is it!
 You can launch the program now by typing `basedflix` in your terminal.

-In case of manual installation, you can use these steps as a reference.
-To install npm, use a node version manager like [nvm](https://github.com/nvm-sh/nvm)

-![pirate pepe](.github/pepe-pirate.png)

 ## Important Note